Alex Murphy (rugby league): Coaching career

 Upon retirement, Murphy built upon the experience he had acquired as a player-coach by taking up the reins as a full-time coach.
 He was co-coach of England with Bill Oxley during the 1975 World Series.

-After Warrington, Murphy was appointed to high-profile roles at Salford (May 1978 to November 1980),Leigh (1980 to 1982) where in 1982 he guided Leigh to the Division 1 championship and Lancashire cup winners, before taking the role of coach of Wigan in 1982.
+After Warrington, Murphy was appointed to high-profile roles at Salford (May 1978 to November 1980), Leigh (1980 to 1982) where in 1982 he guided Leigh to the Division 1 championship and Lancashire cup winners, before taking the role of coach of Wigan in 1982.
 There, he led them to victory in the John Player Trophy in 1983, and took them to the Challenge Cup Final in 1984, where they lost to Widnes.
 He left at the start of the next season, following a row with vice chairman Maurice Lindsay.

 In 1988 Murphy was an inaugural inductee into the Rugby League Hall of Fame.

 He took over as coach of St. Helens in 1986, taking them to Wembley Stadium, London in 1987, against Halifax, and again in 1989 where they played Wigan.
-St Helens lost by one point to Halifax, and were humiliated by Wigan in an error-ridden performance two years later, losing 27–0, becoming the first side ever held scoreless in a Challenge Cup Final at Wembley.
+St Helens lost by one point to Halifax, and were humiliated by Wigan in an error-ridden performance two years later, losing 27–0, becoming the fourth side ever to be held scoreless in a Challenge Cup Final at Wembley, after Halifax, Widnes and Barrow were kept scoreless in three consecutive finals between 1949 and 1951.
 During the last 10 minutes of the Challenge Cup Final, St. Helens received a penalty that was well within kicking range for either of their goal kickers, Great Britain international Paul Loughlin, and Australian dual international Michael O'Connor.
-Knowing that no side had ever been held scoreless in a Cup Final at Wembley and not wanting his St. Helens to be the first, Murphy frantically gestured from the sideline to team captain Paul Vautin to take the kick at goal despite the scoreline.
+No wanting to be another team to be held scoreless in a Cup Final at Wembley, Murphy frantically gestured from the sideline to team captain Paul Vautin to take the kick at goal despite the scoreline.
 Vautin ignored Murphy's instructions and instead the ball was kicked into touch for a tap restart.
 Wigan's defense held firm though and St. Helens last scoring opportunity was lost.
 This led to tension between Murphy and Vautin for a number of years until they worked together for the Australian Nine Network during television coverage of The Ashes series during the 1994 Kangaroo tour.

 In 1991, he joined Huddersfield: within a year, promotion to the Second Division had been achieved.

 After a six-year absence from rugby league, Murphy returned to the game in 2003 as football director of Leigh after the National League One club sacked coach Paul Terzis.